alttch/bma-info/roboplc/config.rst

 Services and folders
 ~~~~~~~~~~~~~~~~~~~~

-* RoboPLC manager automatically enables and starts a systemd service named
+* RoboPLC Manager automatically enables and starts a systemd service named
   "roboplc.program"

 * The program binary is stored in */var/roboplc/program*, the current binary is